ushkinaz/dwarf-guide/README.md

 knaveofstaves for Dwarven Guidance Counselor, which gave me an idea peterix for DFHack

-Some icons are copyright © Yusuke Kamiyamane.
+Some icons are copyright (c) Yusuke Kamiyamane.